awsdocs/aws-cdk-guide/doc_source/getting_started.md

 Finally, you can set the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to appropriate values\.

+**Important**
+We strongly recommend against using your AWS root account for day\-to\-day tasks\.
+Instead, create a user in IAM and use its credentials with the CDK\.
+Best practices are to change this account's access key regularly and to use a least\-privileges role \(specifying `--role-arn`\) when deploying\.

-Other prerequisites depend on your development language and are as follows\.
+Other prerequisites depend on the language in which you develop AWS CDK applications and are as follows\.

 ------
 #### [ TypeScript ]